WuZhilei-D/OTMM/README.md

 # Pose inversion guided by multi-view contours for high-precision orthodontic tooth movement monitoring

-## preprocessing
+## Preprocessing
-Tooth Coordinate System Establishment - Please refer to ToothCoordinate.py
+Tooth coordinate system establishment - Please refer to ToothCoordinate.py

 ## Usage
 1） Put the intraoral iamges and its contour extraction results of VOC-format into the folder in ./label.